 You have a number of rights relating to your personal information.
 These include:

 You have the right to request a copy of any personal information we hold about you.

 If you would like a copy of any of your information please contact Jean MacIntyre (see OPP contact details below).
 We will process your request within a month.

 If you have provided information on the basis of your consent or for a contract then you can request a digital copy so you can send it to another organisation.

 To request a copy please contact Jean MacIntyre.
 We will process your request within a month.

 If any of the information we hold about you is incorrect or incomplete then please let us know.
 You have the right to have your information corrected so that we hold accurate records about you.

 This is also known as the right to be forgotten.
-You can request that your personal information is erased if it is no longer necessary for the University to keep it, or you withdraw consent that you have previously provided, or you object and there is no overriding grounds to keep it or if it is unlawful to continue to keep it.
+You can request that your personal information is erased if it is no longer necessary for the company to keep it, or you withdraw consent that you have previously provided, or you object and there is no overriding grounds to keep it or if it is unlawful to continue to keep it.